Lukasmp3/holdem-timer/README.md

 # Holdem Timer

+Timer/clocks for Texas Holdem Poker.

 This project is my first JS app.
-The aim is to familiarize me with the JS environment.
+The aim is to get familiarized with the JS environment.

+On the first page, the user configur the new session.
+The second (main) page contains timer, where the user can manually stop/pause the clocks and is notified by sound (if configured) when the game limits change.

+Screen width: 640px+

 ## Build and start